r-dbi/odbc/tests/testthat/_snaps/driver-databricks.md

       Error in `dbConnect()`:
       ! `httpPath` must be a single string or `NULL`, not the number 1.

-# we hint viewer-based credentials on Connect
+# we hint viewer-based and service principal credentials on Connect

     Code
       databricks_args(workspace = "workspace", httpPath = "path", driver = "driver")